litestar-org/litestar/docs/usage/5-responses/5-response-cookies.md

 # Response Cookies

-Starlite allows you to define response headers by using the `response_cookies` kwarg.
+Starlite allows you to define response cookies by using the `response_cookies` kwarg.
 This kwarg is available on all layers of the app - individual route handlers, controllers, routers and the app
 itself: